Knowledge Graph — Vision

 2.4 Agent-oriented code indexes

-Section titled “2.4 Agent-oriented code indexes”- Cursor / Continue / Cline repo maps — prompt-oriented repo summaries; generally one-shot rather than branch-scoped, incremental, or history-attributed.
+Section titled “2.4 Agent-oriented code indexes”- Cursor / Continue / Cline repo maps — prompt-oriented repo summaries; generally one-shot rather than branch-scoped or incremental.

 - Aider repo map — ranked file/symbol summary generated per request.
 Cheaper than a full graph, less precise; no persistence across sessions.